Catherine Eddowes: Early life

-Catherine Eddowes was born in Graiseley Green, Wolverhampton on 14 April 1842, the sixth of twelve children born to tinplate worker George Eddowes and his wife, Catherine (née Evans), who worked as a cook at the Peacock Hotel.
+Catherine Eddowes was born on 14 April 1842 in Graiseley Green, Wolverhampton, the sixth of twelve children of tinplate worker George Eddowes and his wife, Catherine (née Evans), who worked as a cook at the Peacock Hotel.

-The family moved to London a year after Eddowes's birth, where her father obtained employment with a firm named Perkins and Sharpus in Bell Court, within the City of London.
-The family initially resided at 4 Baden Place, Bermondsey, and later relocated to 35 West Street.
-Here, Eddowes was educated at St. John's Charity School in Potter's Field.
-By 1851, the family had relocated to 35 West Street.
-Her mother ultimately bore eleven other children, although only ten of her twelve children survived.
-She herself died of tuberculosis on 17 November 1855 at the age of 42.
+The family moved to London a year after her birth, where her father obtained employment with Perkins and Sharpus in Bell Court in the City of London.
+They first lived at 4 Baden Place, Bermondsey, before relocating to 35 West Street.
+Eddowes was educated at St. John's Charity School in Potter's Field.
+By 1851, the family was living at 35 West Street.
+Her mother bore eleven other children, although only ten of the twelve survived.
+She died of tuberculosis on 17 November 1855 at the age of 42.

-By 1857, both of Eddowes's parents had died, resulting in Eddowes (then aged 15) and three of her siblings being admitted as orphans to a Bermondsey workhouse.
-All four Eddowes siblings admitted to this workhouse attended a local industrial school in efforts to teach them a trade.
-Via this initiative, one of Eddowes's older sisters, Emma, and an aunt secured employment for her as a tinplate stamper at the Old Hall Works in Wolverhampton.
-She relocated to Wolverhampton, residing with her aunt in Bilston Street and working at the Old Hall Works as she continued her education at Dowgate Charity School.
+By 1857, both of Eddowes's parents had died, leaving Eddowes, then aged 15, and three siblings to be admitted as orphans to a workhouse.
+All four attended a local industrial school intended to teach them a trade.
+Through this scheme, one of her older sisters, Emma, and an aunt secured employment for her as a tinplate stamper at the Old Hall Works in Wolverhampton.
+She moved to Wolverhampton, lived with her aunt in Bilston Street, worked at the Old Hall Works, and continued her education at Dowgate Charity School.

-Within months of obtaining this employment, Eddowes was fired from her job, possibly after being caught stealing.
-Eddowes's loss of employment is believed to have caused tensions between her and her aunt, as shortly thereafter, she relocated from Wolverhampton to Birmingham, where she briefly lived with an uncle named Thomas Eddowes, who worked as a shoemaker.
-Eddowes soon found employment as a tray polisher at a firm in Legge Street in Birmingham, although after approximately four months, she chose to return to Wolverhampton, where she resided with her grandfather, who found work for her as a tinplate stamper.
+Within months, Eddowes was dismissed from her job, possibly after being caught stealing.
+The loss of employment is believed to have caused tensions with her aunt.
+She soon left Wolverhampton for Birmingham, where she briefly lived with an uncle, Thomas Eddowes, a shoemaker.
+She found work as a tray polisher at a firm in Legge Street, although after about four months she returned to Wolverhampton to live with her grandfather, who found her work as a tinplate stamper.
 Nine months later, she again moved to Birmingham.

 Eddowes was tall, slim, with dark, wavy auburn hair and hazel eyes.
 Friends later described her as "a very jolly woman, always singing" and an "intelligent and scholarly [individual], but possessed of a fierce temper."